Bachelor of Science in Communication Sciences and Disorders

 As an undergraduate student in the Department of Communication Sciences and Disorders, you will study the basics of the speech, language and hearing processes.
-In addition to the Bachelor of Science Degree, we offer a minor in American Sign Language and a concentration in Deaf Education.

 Career Opportunities